Drug

 ★ "Drug" as the past tense of "drag" survives strongly in Southern/Appalachian English.
 It follows the same pattern as "brung" (for "brought") and "knowed" (for "knew"), showing how dialect speech preserves older or analogical verb forms. ★

-"Drug" was once widely used in older English as a past tense of "drag" (analogous to "dig/dug").
-Over time, "dragged" became standard, but "drug" persisted in regional speech.
-Recorded in Appalachian dialect studies and the Dictionary of American Regional English.
+"Drug" was once widely used in older English as the past tense of "drag" (like "dig/dug").
+Over time, "dragged" became standard, but "drug" persisted in regional speech and is noted in Appalachian dialect studies.

 Still common in rural Southern and Appalachian speech.
 Recognized nationwide but often marked as informal or dialectal.